 [Regulation 5J inserted in Gazette 23 Nov 2004 p.
 5223.]

 5K.
-Prescribed details of discharge of waste
+Details of discharge prescribed (Act s.
+72(1))

 For the purposes of section 72(1) of the Act the prescribed details of a discharge of waste are —

-(a) the time and the address of the premises on or from which the discharge occurred and a map of the premises showing the location of the discharge;
+(a) the time and the address of the premises on or from which the discharge occurred and a map of the premises showing the location of the discharge; and